What Is LIHEAP?

 - HVAC repair and replacement

 To apply for the IHWAP program, households need to provide many of the same documents needed to apply for LIHEAP.
 However, IHWAP is based on annual household income, rather than monthly income.
-IHWAP serves households that are up to 200% of the federal poverty level, which is $25,878 per year for one person.
+IHWAP serves households that are up to 200 percent of the federal poverty level.

 Weatherization is geared towards homeowners, but income-eligible renters can qualify to have work done on their houses or apartment buildings with the cooperation of the property owner.
 Unlike LIHEAP, IHWAP accepts applications throughout the year until funds are exhausted.
 For complete details for your area, contact your local LIHEAP agency.

 When Can My Household Apply for Financial Assistance?